mgmuscari/agenty/docs/documentation/structured_io.md

 async def main():
     agent = UserExtractor()
-    story = """At the community center, Emma, 32, was painting a vibrant sunset while Jake, 27, captured it through his camera lens.
-Nearby, Sophia, 35, a runner and yoga enthusiast, was practicing stretches after her morning jog.
-Ben, 30, a fitness coach, was doing push-ups in the corner, taking a break from his workout.
-Each of them enjoyed their unique hobbies, creating a lively atmosphere filled with creativity, fitness, and relaxation.
-They shared stories about their passions, encouraging one another to pursue what they loved."""
+    story = ('At the community center, Emma, 32, was painting a vibrant sunset ' 'while Jake, 27, captured it through his camera lens. ' 'Nearby, Sophia, 35, a runner and yoga enthusiast, ' 'was practicing stretches after her morning jog. ' 'Ben, 30, a fitness coach, was doing push-ups in the corner, ' 'taking a break from his workout. '
+            'Each of them enjoyed their unique hobbies, ' 'creating a lively atmosphere filled with creativity, ' 'fitness, and relaxation.
+They shared stories about their passions, ' 'encouraging one another to pursue what they loved.')

     # Static type-checkers correctly detect that input must be str and output must be List[User]
     users = await agent.run(story)